britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Delegation and redirection are separate operations

-Any system which can provide the authenticity properties in {{authenticity}}
-is freed from one of the design characteristics of the present domain name
+Any system which can provide the authenticity properties enumerated above is freed from one of the design characteristics of the present domain name
 system: the requirement to bind a zone of authority to a specific set of authoritative servers.
 Since the authenticity of delegation must be a